soapdog/livecode-dblib/docs/API/dbIn.md

   country IN('Germany','Argentina')
 ~~~

-Now, if you want  to use ORinstead of AND, you just pass an last extra parameter with the operator you want, like:
+Now, if you want  to use `OR` instead of `AND`, you just pass an last extra parameter with the operator you want, like:

 ~~~
 dbIn "country", "Brazil","US","France"